kreitje/hms-testimonials/readme.txt

 3. Sidebar demonstration

 == Changelog ==

+= 1.3 =
+* Added the ability to allow users of lesser roles add / edit their own testimonials.
+The administrator email address will receive a notification for all new and updated testimonials.

 = 1.2 =
 * Fixed the slashes being added in front of quotes and apostrophes in your testimonials.